pauldoerwald/ember-defenestrate/README.md

 2. It is not actually a gem, making installation and usage a bit awkward.
 3. `ember-defenestrate` only supports the Ember.js pod structure and the new Module Unification structure.
 If you’re using the classic Ember.js project structure, this version won’t work for you.
 4. `ember-defenestrate`’s files can’t live in the same directory as your Ember.js project.
 This is because of limitations in Broccoli, as well as greedy file watchers that step on each other.
 A future version of `ember-defenestrate` will hopefully overcome this limitation.
+5. There is no support for tests at this time.
+Mostly, this is because tests live in a different tree in the Ember.js project structure.
+Secondarily, not every developer would want to see their tests inline.

 ## Installation